 How do you winterize a home?

 Make sure to add winterization to your fall maintenance checklist.
-If you’re not an expert on winterization, here are a few examples of what you need to do:
+Here are a few things that you need to do:

 - Cleaning the gutters